publicmays/Operating-Systems/shell/ReadMe.md

 #### Not Implemented
 Name completion
 * File name completion has not been implemented in our shell.

-Colon-seperated words
-* Colon-seperated words are not implemented when setting aliases or environment variables

 Input file parsing
 * The shell does not parse input from files on its own (but does allow for input redirection as per the "Features Implemented" section)